New algebras of functions on topological groups arising from G-spaces: Relative extreme amenability: SUC-fpp groups

 Taking P as the collection of all compact flows we get extreme amenability.
 With the class P of compact affine flows we recover amenability.
 When P is taken to be the collection of equicontinuous (that is, almost periodic) flows we obtain the old notion of minimal almost periodicity (MAP).
-(Minimal almost periodicity was first studied by von Neumann and Wigner \cite{vNW} who showed that $PSL(2,\Q)$ has this property.
-See also Mitchell \cite{Mi} and Berglund, Junghenn and Milnes \cite{BJMo}).
+Minimal almost periodicity was first studied by von Neumann and Wigner \cite{vNW} who showed that $\mathrm{PSL}(2,\Q)$ has this property.
+See also Mitchell \cite{Mi} and Berglund, Junghenn and Milnes \cite{BJMo}.

 \begin{lem} Let P be a class of compact $G$-spaces which is preserved by isomorphisms, products subsystems and quotients.
 Let ${\mathcal P}$ and $X^{{\mathcal P}}$ be as in Section \ref{s:actions}.
 The following conditions are equivalent: \ben \item $G$ is P-fpp. \item The compact $G$-space $G^{{\mathcal P}}$ is P-fpp. \item Any minimal compact $G$-space in P is trivial. \item For every $f \in {\mathcal P}$ the $G$-system $X_f$ has a fixed point. \item The algebra ${\mathcal P}$ is extremely left amenable (that is it admits a multiplicative left invariant mean). \een \end{lem} \begin{proof} Clearly each of the conditions (1) and (3) implies all the others.
 Use the fact that the $G$-space $G^{{\mathcal P}}$ is point universal to deduce that each of (2) and (5) implies (3).
-Finally (4) implies (2) because $G^{{\mathcal P}}$ has a presentation as a subsystem of the product of all the $X_f$, $f\in \mathcal{P}$. \end{proof}
+Finally (4) implies (2) because $G^{{\mathcal P}}$ has a presentation as a subsystem of the product of all the $X_f$, $f\in \mathcal{P}$.
+Note that $f \in {\mathcal P}$ iff $X_f$ has property $P$ (see \cite[Proposition 2.9.3]{GM}). \end{proof}

-The smaller the class P is one expects the property of being P-fpp to be less restrictive; however even when one takes P to be the class of equicontinuous $\Z$-spaces (that is, \emph{cascades}) it is still an open question whether P-fpp, that is minimal almost periodicity, is equivalent to extreme amenability (see \cite{G}).

-\begin{remark} A minimal compact $G$-space $X$ is LE iff $X$ is AP.
-It follows by the inclusions $LE \supset \rm{RN_{app}} \supset WAP \supset AP$ (cf. also Theorem \ref{l:inclusions}) that $G$ is minimally almost periodic iff $G$ is P-fpp where P is one of the following classes: WAP, $\rm{RN_{app}}$ or LE. \end{remark}
+\begin{remark} \ \ben \item The smaller the class P is one expects the property of being P-fpp to be less restrictive; however even when one takes P to be the class of equicontinuous $\Z$-spaces (that is, \emph{cascades}) it is still an open question whether P-fpp, that is minimal almost periodicity, is equivalent to extreme amenability (see \cite{G}). \item A minimal compact $G$-space $X$ is LE iff $X$ is AP.
+It follows by the inclusions $\rm{LE} \supset \rm{RN_{app}} \supset WAP \supset AP$ (cf. also Theorem \ref{l:inclusions}) that $G$ is minimally almost periodic iff $G$ is P-fpp for each of the following classes: WAP, $\rm{RN_{app}}$ or LE. \een \end{remark}